 Transport Lawyers for the Passenger Sector

-Woodfines Solicitors' Cambridge and Milton Keynes based, Legal 500 nationally recognised Transport Law Team provides legal services to a wide range of road transport businesses in the passenger sector.
+Woodfines Solicitors' Legal 500 nationally recognised Transport Law team provides legal services to a wide range of road transport businesses in the passenger sector.

 Our clients include businesses using private-hire vehicles, hackney carriage, minibuses, coaches and buses both within and outside the scope of PSV / PCV Operator Licensing.
 If you would like advice or information on how we may be able to assist your passenger transport business, please contact road transport lawyers Mike Hayward, Michelle O'Garro or Nathan Taylor-Allkins.

 Our team of specialist transport solicitors can advise and support your business in areas related to compliance, crime and regulatory matters, including:

 - Carriage of passenger and related contracts or disputes

 - Representation in Court and at Public Inquiry

 - Road traffic offences

 - Road transport compliance including drivers’ hours offences, construction and use, and driver licensing